gdhardy1/repo-ranker/README.md

 # Running the App

 To run the app you will need to generate a [Github personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-The exact permissions you token will need are:
+The exact permissions your token will need are:

 ```
 repo